Sprinkler Irrigation System

-With the help of pumping, the pressure is usually obtained to refill the crop root zone that can be applied with careful selection of nozzle sizes, operating pressure, and sprinkler spacing the amount of irrigation water required.
+With the help of pumping, the pressure is usually obtained to refill the crop root zone that can be applied with careful selection of nozzle sizes, operating pressure, and sprinkler spacing for the amount of irrigation water required.

 Usually, by pumping, water is distributed through a system of pipes and then sprayed into the air through sprinklers.
 So, it breaks up into small water drops that fall to the ground, and to enable a uniform application of water, the pump supply system, sprinklers, and operating conditions must be designed.

-The sprinkler irrigation system is suited for the most row, field, and tree crops and it is also adaptable to any farmable slope.
+The sprinkler irrigation system is suited for most row, field, and tree crops and it is also adaptable to any farmable slope.

 Types of Sprinkler Irrigation System: